 Pancytopenia can also be caused by aplastic anemia, a bone marrow failure disorder that affects blood cell production.

-Polycythemia (High Red Blood Cells)
+Polycythemia (High Red Blood Cell Counts)

 Polycythemia vera is a low-grade cancer marked by the overproduction of red blood cells.
 Elevated production of red blood cells can also occur in response to low levels of oxygen within body tissues.
 Treatment can include medications to reduce the risk of clotting.
 In some cases, patients undergo regular phlebotomies (blood draws) to reduce blood cell counts.

-Leucocytosis (High White Blood Cells)
+Leukocytosis (High White Blood Cell Counts)

 The most common causes of elevated white blood cell counts are infections and inflammation.
-Some cases of leucocytosis are the result of an immune reaction.
+Some cases of leukocytosis are the result of an immune reaction.
 A small number of cases are caused by a blood cancer.
 Treatments for high white blood cell counts typically focus on addressing the underlying disease.

-Thrombocytosis (High Platelets)
+Thrombocytosis (High Platelet Counts)

 High blood platelet counts can be caused by several conditions, including anemia, cancer, inflammation and infection.
 Treatment usually focuses on the underlying condition or disease.
 Essential thrombocythemia (ET) is a rare disease in which the bone marrow produces too many platelets.
 Patients may receive medicines to lower their risk of blood clots and reduce platelet counts.

 Monoclonal Gammopathy of Undetermined Significance (MGUS)